 - In re Mitcham, 133 S.W.3d 274 (Tex.
-March 26, 2004) (per curiam), is a lawyer disqualification case where the Supreme Court denied mandamus, but explained in great detail why the lawyer in question was disqualified as a result of a confidentiality agreement. - In re Wood, 2004 WL 1535237 (Tex.
-July 9, 2004)-agreement contained an arbitration clause providing that all disputes arising from the agreement will be arbitrated.
+2004) (per curiam), is a lawyer disqualification case where the Supreme Court denied mandamus, but explained in great detail why the lawyer in question was disqualified as a result of a confidentiality agreement. - In re Wood, 140 S.W.3d 367 (Tex.
+2004) the agreement contained an arbitration clause, providing that all disputes arising from the agreement will be arbitrated.
 Thus, the arbitrator and not the court must determine all class action issues.
-Since the agreement was under the Federal Arbitration Act, and interlocutory appeal is not available, there is no adequate remedy at law and mandamus is available. - In the case of In re Forlenza, 2004 WL 1536009, 47 Tex.
-Sup.
-Ct.
-J. 879 (Tex.
-July 9, 2004), the Court granted mandamus against the court of appeals, which had issued mandamus directing the trial court to dismiss a child custody modification case for lack of jurisdiction.
+Since the agreement was under the Federal Arbitration Act, and interlocutory appeal is not available, there is no adequate remedy at law and mandamus is available. - In the case of In re Forlenza, 140 S.W.3d 350 (Tex.
+2004), the Court granted mandamus against the court of appeals, which had issued mandamus directing the trial court to dismiss a child custody modification case for lack of jurisdiction.
 The court of appeals was wrong as to jurisdiction, so the Supreme Court issued mandamus for the court of appeals to set aside its order. - On June 11, 2004, the Supreme Court granted review of a mandamus proceeding in the case of In re Living Centers of Texas Inc., No. 04-0176, a health care liability case.
 The principal issue is whether privileges based on a nursing home's peer review committee and quality assurance plan bar discovery of mostly nursing staff employment records.
+The case was submitted on September 9, 2004, and has not been decided at the time of this article. - In In re Van Waters & Rogers, Inc., 145 S.W.3d 203 (Tex.
+2004), the Supreme Court granted mandamus to set aside an order consolidating twenty employees' claims against nine defendants.
+Mandamus was available because of "extraordinary circumstances," including juror confusion, the risk that a jury might decide against a defendant based on sheer numbers, or based on evidence against a different defendant, or based on a reluctance to find against one defendant without finding against others, where the disputes involved unrelated claims of plaintiffs allegedly harmed by different products produced by different defendants.
+Id. at 211. - In In re Automated Collection Technologies, Inc., 2004 WL 2754650 (Tex.
+2004), the Court granted mandamus to enforce a forum selection clause requiring the parties to litigate in Pennsylvania.

 X. SUMMARY JUDGMENT APPEALS.

-A. FINALITY AND APPEALABILITY.
+A. Finality and Appealability.

 Back in the "early days," appellate courts had problems with finality of judgments.
-In multi-party or multi-claim cases, a judgment would be signed that failed to adjudic ate some claim by some party, resulting in the judgment being interlocutory and non-appealable.
+In multi-party or multi-claim cases, a judgment would be signed that failed to adjudicate some claim by some party, resulting in the judgment being interlocutory and non-appealable.
 In North East Indep.
 Sch.
 Dist. v.
 Aldridge, 400 S.W.2d 893, 897-98 (Tex.
 1966), the Supreme Court announced that when a judgment, not intrinsically interlocutory in character, is rendered and entered in a case regularly set for a conventional trial on the merits, appellate courts may presume that the trial court intended to, and did, dispose of all issues raised by the pleadings between parties and all parties legally before it.
 The Supreme Court also made the following fateful suggestion: "Of course, the problem can be eliminated entirely by a careful drafting of judgments to conform to the pleadings or by inclusion in judgments of a simple statement that all relief not expressly granted is denied."
 Lawyers dutifully started including this so-called "Mother Hubbard clause" at the end of their judgments, to achieve finality.
 The clause would read something like "All other requested relief not hereby granted is hereby denied."